mmaxence/mmaxence.github.io/content/_index.md

 From hiring, training, supporting each steps of our Design process to spreading <mark>Design awareness</mark> and good practices, I manage a strong design team that answers our <mark>business problems</mark>.
 Designing early concepts, based on business assumptions is what I excel at.
 This is where I can be helpful to the team and where I make a difference.
 These concepts are only useful to communicate internally or with our partners on upcoming leads and have shown their importance.

+## Leading Product Teams
+I lead solid product teams driven by clear mission & set vision.
+I use my Design knowledge to communicate complex concepts and to advocate our mission to everyone inside and outside the team.
+I drive performance through agile processes and radically candid feedback.
+Being at buzzvil for years taught me to only believe un numbers and so most of my decisions and objectives are based and monitored through data.

 ## Principles, Strategy & tailor made Methods